shreyasnat2804/shreyasnat2804/README.md

 automatic retry logic, fallback handling, and JSONL interaction logging.
 More interesting to me as a cost/quality tradeoff problem than as a software project.

+### [Hedge Fund Competition](https://github.com/shreyasnat2804/hedge_fund) `Python · scikit-learn · XGBoost · LightGBM`
+Quantitative finance competition: predict financial time-series targets across 23 instruments and 4 horizons using ~5.3M rows of training data, evaluated on weighted RMSE.
+The interesting design decision was per-code vs. global modeling -- training one model per instrument rather than a single model across all codes, which turned out to be the better approach.
+Pipeline supports Ridge, Histogram Gradient Boosting, XGBoost, LightGBM, and CatBoost with temporal train/tune/val splits that respect the time-series structure.
+The scoring metric penalizes variance relative to the target, so the problem is really about calibration under distribution shift across different instruments and horizons.

 ### Synthetic Focus Group Simulator `Python · pgvector · PostgreSQL`
 Using LLMs to simulate consumer personas for pricing and product research.
 The hard problem wasn't the RAG pipeline -- it was making personas behave like real demographic